bilalmerokhel/docker-tutorials/README.md

 - Remove them all
     List them `docker container ls -a`
     Remove them `docker container rm {container ID's sep with , }`

+# What's going on in containers
+- `docker container top` proccess list in one container.
+- `docker container inspect` details of on container config.
+- `docker container stats` performance stats for all containers.

+## Let's try these commands
+- Start nginx
+    `docker container run -d --name nginx nginx` will fetch from images locally if the images is not removed.

+- Start mysql
+    `docker container run -d --name mysql -e MYSQL_RANDOM_ROOT_PASSWORD=true mysql` will fetch from images locally if the images is not removed.

+ - List containers
+    `docker container ls`

+### Docker top
+- Docker Top on mysql
+    `docker container top mysql` -> will return running proccesses inside the container

+- Docker Top on nginx
+    `docker container top mysql` -> will return running proccesses inside the container

+### Docker inspect
+- Docker inspect on mysql
+    `docker container inspect mysql` -> this will return json format metadata of the mysql container (startup config, volumes, networking etc.)

+- Docker inspect on nginx
+    `docker container inspect nginx` -> this will return json format metadata of the nginx container (startup config, volumes, networking etc.)

+### Docker stats
+- Docker stats
+    `docker container stats` will give us live streaming view of live performance data for all containers.